Roy Orbison: Voice quality

 Likewise, Tim Goodwin, who conducted the orchestra that backed Orbison in Bulgaria, had been told that Orbison's voice would be a singular experience to hear.
 When Orbison started with "Crying" and hit the high notes, Goodwin stated: "The strings were playing and the band had built up and, sure enough, the hair on the back of my neck just all started standing up.
 It was an incredible physical sensation."
 Bassist Jerry Scheff, who backed Orbison in his A Black and White Night concert, wrote about him, "Roy Orbison was like an opera singer.
 His voice melted out of his mouth into the stratosphere and back.
 He never seemed like he was trying to sing, he just did it."

 His voice ranged from baritone to tenor, and music scholars have suggested that he had a three- or four-octave range.

 Orbison's severe stage fright was particularly noticeable in the 1970s and early 1980s.
 During the first few songs in a concert, the vibrato in his voice was almost uncontrollable, but afterward, it became stronger and more dependable.
 This also happened with age.
-Orbison noticed that he was unable to control the tremor in the late afternoon and evenings, and chose to record in the mornings when it was possible.
+Orbison noticed that he was unable to control the tremor in the late afternoon and evenings, and chose to record in the mornings when control was possible.